 2.1.
-As provided for in subsection 15 (7) of the Act, these procedures will be published on the intranet to be readily available for all employees and shall be made publicly available upon request.
+As provided for in subsection 15 (7) of the Act, these procedures will be published on the external NDIS website and the Agency's intranet to be readily available for all employees.

 3. Breach decision maker and sanction delegate